 Please note: there are no group study rooms available in the Main Library.

 There are 15 accessible study rooms on the 1st floor of the Main Library.
-Access to rooms with assistive technology should be arranged with the Student Disability Service who will provide students with a key.
+Access to rooms with assistive technology should be arranged with the Student Disability Service.

 There is a dedicated area for Postgraduate study on the 5th floor of the Main Library.